invertase/react-native-apple-authentication/README.md

   console.log("onAppleAuthResponse responseContent", responseContent);
 }

-// Apple authentication requires API 19+, so we check before showing the login button
 // If no iOS or Android is supported than we use webView fallback with custom button function App() {